eclipse-zenoh/zenoh-kotlin/README.md

 ### Potential API changes

-When using this library, keep in mind changes may occur, especially since this is the first version of the library.
-We have, however, aimed to make the design as stable as possible from the very beginning, so changes on the code probably won't be substantial.

-### Missing features

-There are some missing features we will implement soon.
-The most notorious is the Pull Subscriber feature.
+When using this library, keep in mind the api is not fully stable.
+Changes are to be expected, especially for version 1.0.0.

 ### Performance